Gunship: Fixed-wing aircraft

-It was the later and larger Lockheed AC-130 Gunship II that became the modern, post–World War II origin of the term gunship in military aviation.
+It was the latter, larger Lockheed AC-130 Gunship II that became the modern, post–World War II origin of the term "gunship" in military aviation.
 These heavily armed aircraft used a variety of weapon systems, including 7.62 mm GAU-2/A Miniguns, 20 mm M61 Vulcan six-barrel rotary cannons, 25 mm GAU-12/U Equalizer five-barreled rotary cannons, 30 mm Mk44 Bushmaster II chain guns, 40 mm (1.58 in) L/60 Bofors autocannons, and 105 mm M102 howitzers.
 The Douglas AC-47 Spooky, the Fairchild AC-119, and the AC-130 Spectre/Spooky, were vulnerable, and meant to operate only after achieving air superiority.

 Smaller gunship designs such as the Fairchild AU-23 Peacemaker and the Helio AU-24 Stallion were also designed by the United States during the Vietnam War.
-These aircraft were meant to be cheap and easy to fly and maintain, and were to be given to friendly governments in Southeast Asia to assist with counter-insurgency operations, eventually seeing service with the Khmer National Air Force, Royal Thai Air Force, and Republic of Vietnam Air Force as well as limited use by the United States Air Force.
+These aircraft were meant to be cheap and easy to fly and maintain.
+They were to be given to friendly governments in Southeast Asia to assist with counter-insurgency operations, eventually seeing service with the Khmer National Air Force, Royal Thai Air Force, and Republic of Vietnam Air Force as well as limited use by the United States Air Force.

 Renewed interest in the concept of gunships has resulted in the development of a gunship variant of the Alenia C-27J Spartan.
 Although the United States Air Force decided not to procure the AC-27J, other nations including Italy have chosen the aircraft for introduction.
 Additionally, in 2013 the US Air Force Special Operations Command reportedly tested a gunship version of the C-145A Skytruck armed with a GAU-18 twin-mount 0.50 in machine gun system.

-Some air forces in the Middle East have begun to experiment with smaller gunships than the AC-130, with the Jordan Air Force converting 2 AC-235 and a single AC-295 into gunships.
-These are armed with ATK's side-mounted M230 30 mm chain guns and various munitions, including 2.75 in rockets, Hellfire missiles and bombs, mounted onto wing pylons.
+Some air forces in the Middle East have begun experimenting with smaller gunships than the AC-130, with the Jordan Air Force converting 2 AC-235s and a single AC-295 into gunships.
+These are armed with ATK's side-mounted M230 30 mm chain guns and various munitions, including 2.75 in rockets, Hellfire missiles, and bombs, mounted onto wing pylons.